-Why Ashley Graham Thinks Girls Need Curvy Role Models In Their Lives
+Why Ashley Graham Thinks We Need More Curvy Models

 Plus-size model Ashley Graham has had one heck of a year.
 The gorgeous young woman has been the first non straight size model in Sports Illustrated Swimsuit Edition and starred in Lane Bryant's #ImNoAngel campaign.
 She's such a body positive icon to many, but in a recent interview with People, Ashley Graham thinks girls need more curvy role models they can admire.
 With all of the hullabaloo around Nicole Arbour's "Dear Fat People" viral video where the YouTube comedian references plus size people as also being "plus" several health problems, seeing Graham champion more diverse representations of the female body is particularly refreshing.

 Graham's crazy successful year only seems to be on an upward trajectory thanks to her new plus size lingerie collection for Addition Elle and Nordstrom.
 The line is a gorgeous celebration of sexiness and confidence at any size, and this week, the looks are set to debut at New York Fashion Week.
 In fact, she told People, "I believe we're the only plus size fashion show that will be in New York Fashion Week, which is truly exciting."
 Talk about some crazy and exciting news!